Capability Definition

 • ArchiMate 3.1: A capability represents an ability that an active structure element, such as an organization, person, or system, possesses.

 • TOGAF 9.1: A capability is an ability that an organization, person, or system possesses.
-Capabilities are typically expressed in general and high-level terms and typically require a combination of organization, people, processes, and technology.
+Capabilities are typically expressed in general and high-level terms and require a combination of organization, people, processes, and technology.
 For example, marketing, customer contact, or outbound telemarketing.

 • BIZBOK 4.1: A capability is a particular ability or capacity that a business may possess or exchange to achieve a specific purpose or outcome.